Paleophilatelie.eu

 Taiwan

-National Museum of Prehistory
+Fossils and National Museum of Prehistory on stamps and postmarks of Taiwan

-<< previous country
+<< previous country back to index next country >>

 Contents:

 Taiwan, officially the Republic of China (ROC), is a state in East Asia.
-Neighbors include China (officially the People's Republic of China, abbreviated as PRC) to the west, Japan to the northeast, and the Philippines to the south.
-Taiwan is the most populous state that is not a member of the United Nations, and the one with the largest economy.
+Neighbours include China (officially the People's Republic of China, abbreviated as PRC) to the west, Japan to the northeast, and the Philippines to the south.

-Throughout 1946, stocks of Chinese stamps were overprinted with new values in sen and "for use in Taiwan only".
-This was followed by an issue in March 1947 marking Chiang Kai-shek's 60th birthday; four small characters in the background say "for Taiwan only".
-Subsequent stamp issues followed the same pattern through 1948.
-[R2]
+This was followed by an issue in March 1947 marking Chiang Kai-shek's 60th birthday; four small characters in the background state "for Taiwan only".

-Some stamps to consider: Natural History Museum
+Some stamps of Taiwan to consider: Natural History Museum

 20.04.2016 "Scenery Souvenir Sheet – Taitung County" [A1]